Flash flooding in Edinburgh leaves Stockbridge charity shop with £1,000 loss

 The charity said that staff at the Edinburgh store were “so upset at the mess” they found at the shop on Monday morning and are urging the local community to make donations following the damages.

-A Chest Heart & Stroke Scotland spokesperson added: “While they realise that all the shops in the area are reeling from this extreme weather, they are appealing to the local community for donations to help them recover this shortfall.”
+A Chest, Heart and Stroke Scotland spokesperson added: “While they realise that all the shops in the area are reeling from this extreme weather, they are appealing to the local community for donations to help them recover this shortfall.”

 Read More